-Following the European standards (Andrews et al., 1995) which are more restrictive than the ANSI standard the FORTRAN keywords may be written in upper case only, or with initial letter in upper case and the rest in lower case.
+Following the European standards (?) which are more restrictive than the ANSI standard the FORTRAN keywords may be written in upper case only, or with initial letter in upper case and the rest in lower case.
 The names of variables may be written in mixed lower or upper case and the names of namelists, modules, programs or subroutines may be written in mixed lower or upper case.
 No recommendation has been made concerning comments.

 However the survey of the existing code shows that the whole executable lines are preferably written with upper case characters.
 Comments are preferably written with lower case characters except the first letter, or the first letter after each full stop.
-Emphasized words are written in upper case characters and bracketed with asterisks.
+Emphasized words are written in upper case characters and bracketed with asterisks1.

-It is recommended to stick to a conventional type writing style inside the whole code because this convention enables the developers to concentrate upon the semantic of the code and makes easier the use of automatic tools to manipulate the code (Hill, 1995).
+It is recommended to stick to a conventional typewriting style inside the whole code because this convention enables the developers to concentrate upon the semantic of the code and makes easier the use of automatic tools to manipulate the code (?).